Teaching Assistant Professor of Accountancy

-I’m married with four daughters, four sons-in-laws, four granddaughters, four grandsons
+I’m married with four daughters, four sons-in-law, four granddaughters and four grandsons.

 - Juris Doctorate, Washington College of Law (American University), 1974